A spooky tale for Halloween-

 Finally Charles, could hold it no longer.
 He had to make a break for it and so he jumped out of bed and sprinted toward the WC.
 The dimly lit hallway seemed longer and longer at this time of year.
 Shadows crinkled over the walls and floor like cut out paper creatures, full of flattened malevolence.
 He felt the heated hands of the register ghoul just miss his feet as he at last leapt over the threshold and into the bathroom.
 He heaved a sigh of victory and relief as he shut the door.

 That night there was a more than usual knocking of the water pipes.
 In the morning Charles was nowhere to be found.
 His slippers were by his bed in a puddle caused by a streaming overflow from a backed up toilet bowl.
 It was later discovered that a pajama top somehow got stuck inside the pipe and caused the blockage but where Charles went remained a mystery.
 The local constabulary thought he must have wandered off in the dark and drowned in the bog.
-Unfortunately for poor Charles, in his granny’s prayer, there had been no plea for respite from a demonic herd of tiny plumbing kelpies that had been waiting to gush out in that first flush of the water tank.
+Unfortunately for poor Charles, in his granny’s prayer, there had been no plea for respite from those deadly denizens or “*kelpies” of the plumbing pipes who rose up from the deep like a herd of homicidal horses waiting to stampede to freedom in that first flush of the water tank.